-11 jaw-dropping moments from Trump’s flabbergasting Axios interview
+11 jaw-dropping moments from Trump’s flabbergasting ‘Axios’ interview

 Rather, it’s the type of White House interview a reporter conducts when they’re not terribly concerned about being invited back.
 Although it’s fairly typical of what one might expect for a president in crisis—and Barbara Walters was serving Trump this kind of interview 30 years ago—in terms of what we’ve come to expect from Trump’s presidency, this is full-on scorched earth.

 While oftentimes trailers are known to give away too much of a movie, if anything the trailer for this Axios interview undersells its blockbuster status.
 At only 1:45 into the proceedings, viewers can see Trump realizing that this interview will not be a walk in the park, when Swan asks to what extent Trump’s positive thinking mindset is “unsuitable to handling the worst pandemic we’ve seen in a century.”
-What follows is a gladiatorial bout of offense and evasion that produce a number of hilarious and meme-worthy reaction faces, and too many must-see moments to accurately compile.
+What follows is a gladiatorial bout of offense and evasion that produces a number of hilarious and meme-worthy reaction faces and too many must-see moments to accurately compile.

 Here’s my attempt to do so anyway.